Image from Wikipedia.org

 John Edward Addicks' persistent effort to win a seat in the Senate ultimately had some positive results for politics on both the state and national level.
 A constitutional amendment would take the appointment of senators out of the hands of state legislators and make the decision one made by the state's electorate as a whole, and black voters would become a more influential part of Delaware's democracy.
 Yet Addicks' contribution to these advances was ultimately an unintended side effect of a corrupt campaign which frequently paralyzed the state's legislature and forced Delaware to go without representation on the national scene.

 Addicks was born in Philadelphia in November of 1841.
 He worked as a clerk and errand boy before becoming a partner in a flour business.
 Addicks suffered a setback in the Panic of 1873, but managed to recover.
-He further diversified his business dealings by becoming involved in wheat and railroad markets, but he would become a millionaire by becoming a major figure in the illuminating gas industry.
+He further diversified his business dealings by becoming involved in wheat and railroad markets, but he would become a millionaire mainly by investment in the illuminating gas industry.
 Boston was his key market, and he did extensive business in other cities as well; in 1883, he was one of the financial backers for the new gas works in Chicago.

 Addicks' first association with Delaware came in 1877.
 He bought a residence in Claymont, a community on the border with Pennsylvania that allowed him to commute easily to Philadelphia.
 Addicks later moved to Boston after his business dealings as the president of the Bay State Gas Company required him to spend more time there.
 He continued to hold the Claymont house as a summer residence, but for all intents and purposes it seemed he was a Massachusetts citizen.
 So it came as quite a surprise when Addicks announced in 1889 that he was a Republican candidate to represent Delaware in the Senate.